200 W Washington Street, Room 421

 Judge Weissmann graduated cum laude from Indiana University in 1991 with dual Bachelor of Arts degrees in Journalism and English.
 As an undergraduate, she received the Indiana University alumni scholarship and the Louis B. Edwards Award of Excellence in Journalism.
 She then earned her law degree from Indiana University Robert H. McKinney School of Law in 1994, graduating cum laude.
 From 1994-1995 she served as an appellate law clerk for Justice Robert D. Rucker (then judge for the Court of Appeals of Indiana).

-Before joining the Court of Appeals, Judge Weissmann maintained a solo law practice in Lawrenceburg, Indiana for more than 20 years, representing criminal defendants and civil litigants in appellate litigation.
+Before being appointed to the appellate bench, Judge Weissmann maintained a solo law practice in Aurora, Indiana, for more than 20 years, representing criminal defendants and civil litigants in appellate litigation.
 In 2018, she participated in a successful petition to the United States Supreme Court to grant certiorari in Zanders v.
 Indiana, 138 S.Ct.
 2702 (2018), a case involving a complex Fourth Amendment issue.
 She is a strong proponent of pro bono representation and ran a pro bono program through her appellate practice website that allowed needy participants to apply for free legal representation.
 A veteran of appellate advocacy, she briefed more than 400 appeals and participated in more than 20 oral arguments before the Indiana Court of Appeals and the Indiana Supreme Court.

 Judge Weissmann served as a part-time judicial referee for Dearborn Superior Court 1 from 2000 to 2006, presiding over tenancy claims, small claims disputes, pro se civil trials, and initial hearings on criminal cases.
 In 2006, she was appointed by Governor Mitch Daniels as Trustee on the board of the Indiana Criminal Justice Institute (ICJI).
 She served in that capacity through 2008, helping to administer federal grant funds for criminal justice programs.